 The NRTF is guiding the development of the first NIH-wide 10-year strategic plan for nutrition research.
 The strategic plan will emphasizes cross-cutting, innovative opportunities to advance nutrition research across a wide range of areas, from basic science to experimental design to training.

 The opportunities in the strategic plan will complement and enhance ongoing research efforts across NIH to improve health and to prevent or combat diseases and conditions affected by nutrition.
-The graph below shows NIH nutrition research funding for FY 2018.
+The graph below shows estimated NIH nutrition research funding for FY 2019.